CodeSonia/CodeSonia_Personal_Portfolio/README.md

 - Lucy Rush - student care advisor for being so helpful!
 - My 10-year-old cousin for letting me know she 'loves' my website and being 'wowed' for any feature implemented!
 - My partner for being supportive during the weird pandemic period and helping me when I ran into the read more button bug.
+- Last, but not least, my family for supporting me when I ran into a problem/bug.
+Then cheered me on for fixing it!

+##### Reflection

+I started this project with no experience in coding.
+So it was expected that I would run into a lot of issues.
+When I created my repo and launched it onto GitPod, I instantly ran into a problem.
+My CSS styles were not making any changes, but soon realised it was just a cache issue.
+Moving along, I enjoyed working on this project.
+It was fun to utilise my creative flair and Affinity Photo and Designer skills to inject personality to this project.
+I wanted to 'wow' the users by incorporating fun features, like hover effects, flip animation and animated hamburger icon.
+I worked hard on this to illustrate my passion and genuine interest in web development.
+I will be using this project as my real-life portfolio when I graduate.

+Thank you for taking the time to read my project.